particle-iot/docs/src/content/troubleshooting/connectivity/cloud-debug.md

 ## Viewing the results

-To view the results in a web browser, use the [Debug log tool](/tools/developer-tools/debug-log/);
+To view the results in a web browser, use the [Debug log tool](/tools/developer-tools/debug-log/).
+The tool also helps decode some commands.

-You can use the Particle CLI command:
+Or you can use the Particle CLI command:

 ```
 particle serial monitor --follow